 Landlords are often more than willing to fix any problem that arises in the apartment.
 A better approach is to explicitly state the terms and conditions of such repairs in the lease.

 When writing a letter to your landlord for repairs, remember that this document will serve as the formal written understanding between you and the landlord about how he or she will handle property maintenance during your lease term.
-No matter how minor the issue, documenting what will be handled and by whom is the first step to take.
+No matter how minor the issue is, documenting what will be handled and by whom is the first step to take.

 One of the main advantages of being a tenant is that landlords are legally responsible for providing a habitable environment.
 In other words, a place where their tenants can expect reasonable access to electricity and clean water.